Azure/cloud-scale-data-for-devs-guide/docs/change-feed-concepts.md

 ## What is the change feed?

-The change feed is a feature of Azure Cosmos DB that keeps track of changes to documents in a monitored container in the order they were processed.
+The change feed is a Azure Cosmos DB feature that keeps track of changes to documents in a monitored container in the order they were processed.
 It's included in the Azure Cosmos DB SDK V4.

 Some potential uses for the change feed include:

-- Audit trail: tracking changes as they happen and preserving the order they happened
+- Audit trails: tracking changes as they happen and preserving the order in which they happen.

-- Real time data processing: such as working with data from sensors, devices, applications, and other technologies that are reporting data on a large scale or working with the data in materialized views
+- Real time data processing: such as working with data from sensors, devices, applications, and other technologies that report data on a large scale.
+Or working with the data in materialized views.

 - Event sourcing: as an append-only data source, the Azure Cosmos DB change feed works well as a source in an [event sourcing pattern](https://docs.microsoft.com/azure/architecture/patterns/event-sourcing).

-- Data synchronization: such as synchronizing data with a data store, such as a data warehouse or data lake
+- Data synchronization: such as synchronizing data with data stores, such as data warehouses or data lakes.

-## Who is using the change feed?
+## Who uses the change feed?

-Here are a few customer stories using the Azure Cosmos DB change feed:
+The following are customer stories related to the Azure Cosmos DB change feed:

-- [Sandvik Coromant](https://customers.microsoft.com/story/810496-sandvik-coromant-chemicals-power-bi) leverages the change feed to be more reactive to events.
+- [Sandvik Coromant](https://customers.microsoft.com/story/810496-sandvik-coromant-chemicals-power-bi) leverages the change feed to react to events more effectively.

 - [SitePro](https://customers.microsoft.com/story/1366128637262632842-sitepro-accelerates-green-expansion-using-azure-cache-for-redis) uses the change feed as a decision audit trail.